-- Note that Daniel Foor has cultivated a specific spiritual process that is distinctly different from what we will be doing together in this course.
-In short, White Awake does not claim to do the type of work Foor does. 🙂 Nevertheless, what Foor shares in this talk provides valuable context for the work we will be doing.
-We’ll discuss all of this further in the first session of the course.
+- Note that Daniel Foor trains people in a specific spiritual process that is distinctly different from what we will be doing together in this course.
+In short, White Awake does not claim to do the type of ancestral healing work that Foor teaches, nor are our staff trained in his Ancestral Medicine techniques.
+However, the issues Foor raises in this talk are relevant to the work we will be doing in the course, and provide a useful jumping off point for further discussion together.

 After each study material, we hope you will spend a little time reflecting on what you read or watched.
 You may want to start a journal for this class where you make note of thoughts, feelings, or experiences you have with your homework.
 You might also includes questions, or other things you would like to share in a live session of the class.
 Folks who are using the recordings are welcome to write us with reflections or questions at: firstname.lastname@example.org